engividal/vsomeip-docker/README.md

 ## 🎯 Use Cases

 This project serves as a foundation for:
-- **Automotive development**: Simulation of ECUs communicating via Ethernet
+- **Automotive ECU simulation**: Multi-sensor vehicle systems with realistic speed, engine temperature, and ambient temperature data
+- **Method-separated SOME/IP protocols**: Demonstrating how to handle different sensor types via separate method IDs
+- **Multi-threaded sensor systems**: Simulation of real-world sensor frequencies and data generation patterns
-- **Integration testing**: Validation of SOME/IP services
+- **Integration testing**: Validation of SOME/IP services with multiple concurrent data streams
-- **Prototyping**: Rapid development of distributed applications
+- **Prototyping**: Rapid development of distributed automotive applications with realistic sensor behavior
-- **Education**: Learning SOME/IP protocol and Service Discovery
+- **Education**: Learning SOME/IP protocol, Service Discovery, and automotive sensor communication patterns
-- **Network analysis**: Understanding SOME/IP traffic patterns and debugging communication issues
+- **Network analysis**: Understanding SOME/IP traffic patterns for multi-sensor systems and debugging communication issues
+- **Performance testing**: Analyzing system behavior under multiple concurrent sensor data streams

-## Atribuição
+## Attribution

-Se utilizar este código em seu projeto, por favor, credite: **Ismael Vidal**.
+If you use this code in your project, please credit: **Ismael Vidal**.